RishitMori/EDTest/README.md

 	•	The class encapsulates the state and behavior of the MarsRover.
 It has private data members for the rover's position, direction, grid size, and a set to store obstacle positions.
 Public methods provide an interface to control the rover.

-	•	This method sets the size of the grid.
+	•	GridSize method sets the size of the grid.
 It includes a check to ensure that the grid size is positive; otherwise, it throws an std::invalid_argument exception.

 	•	The addObstacle method adds obstacles to the grid.
 It uses an unordered_set to efficiently store obstacle positions as strings.